Is Buying An Expensive Car Worth It?

 Auto Loan Monthly Payment

-If you take out a loan with an average rate of 4.79%, with an average loan term of 67 months (assuming you put 20% down), in reality you are paying $45,170 for the car.
+If you take out a loan with a rate of 4.79%, with an average loan term of 67 months (assuming you put 20% down), in reality, you are paying $45,170 for the car.

 Let’s assume for a moment that you chose instead to spend $5,000 in cash on a quality used car and chose to put the $691 a month you would’ve spent on your new car payment (assuming you put zero down on the car) into a mutual fund instead.